 A typical Google Compute Engine VM instance should log to Papertrail the same way as any other Linux or Windows host does.
 Expand the Configuration sidebar menu and choose your operating system or app framework.

 For Docker containers on Google Container Engine or apps on Google App Engine, read on.

-Papertrail can receive logs from Docker containers running on GCE and Kubernetes.
+Papertrail can receive logs from Docker containers running on GKE and Kubernetes.
 These instructions augment logging from Docker.

 At a high level, think of this as a decision whether logging should be an infrastructure-provided concern (conceptually, more similar to persistent storage) or a container-managed concern (more similar to SSH or app configs).

 Pods offer rudimentary control of which containers should run together.
 It was designed to address multi-container concerns such as log forwarding.
 Either:

 Without pods, each container is by definition its own standalone entity, so logging is a container-managed concern.
 Run a syslog forwarder on each container, such as rsyslog or remote_syslog2.
 Both use very little resident memory.